Blue-Dot/Blue-Dot.github.io/_posts/2016-10-19-Lesson-Seven.md

 Despite **abandoning the template**, I still continued to use Google Docs.
 My reasoning is simple: if something were to go wrong with Github, I would still have a backup of all my blog posts.
 On the other hand, the convenience of markdown tempted me to finish my post in markdown, on Github.
 Gabriel - the tool which allows me to convert a Google Doc to markdown - is not compatible with certain things, such as lists, which I can now use, through **editing in markdown.**

-I also made a minor change to my header: the `.site-description` is now black, not grey.
+I also made a minor change to my header: the .site-description is now black, not grey.
 ---
 What effective strategies were used?

 This lesson, I think I worked very effectively.
 I established a **good ratio of time between helping others, and working independently**.
 My focus was again very good, evidence for this is the amount of work accomplished in the lesson.
 As a large element of the lesson was largely dependent on **active listening**.
 I feel I didn't start the lesson with great skill in that area, but as the lesson continued, I feel I developed well.
-On top of this, my use of hotkeys, like `RETURN` and `TAB`, were good.
+On top of this, my use of hotkeys, like RETURN and TAB, were good.
 My **resourcefulness also flourished**; I didn’t use Google much at all.
 The Sheets Help section provided me with resources, which were faster and more reliable than other sources.
 ---
 What could I have improved?